dbayardAWS/intro-data-lake/setup/README.md

 ## Before You Leave
-Once all of your user are done with the lab, please follow the cleanup instructions to avoid having to pay for unused resources.
+Once all of your users are done with the lab, please follow the cleanup instructions to avoid having to pay for unused resources.